petter-holmberg/cpp-ref/stl.md

 Instead, find the container that best matches the required use cases, and use typedefs to clarify syntax and make container replacement easier in the event that it needs to be done.
 [Meyers01](#Meyers01) §2

 Containers should never contain base classes, as this causes slicing (only the base part of derived classes being inserted) which is almost always an error.
-To implement containers holding different types, make containers of base class pointers, or preferably of smart pointers (but never `auto_ptr`!)
-Containers of `new`:ed pointers are prone to leak memory.
-The best way to avoid this problem is to use smart pointers.
+To implement containers holding different types, make containers of base class pointers.
+Containers of `new`:ed raw pointers are prone to leak memory.
+The best way to avoid this problem is to use smart pointers (but never `auto_ptr`!)
 [Meyers01](#Meyers01) §3 §7 §8

 `vector` is usually the right container to use by default when it is not obvious that another one should be used, it offers a lot of useful properties that other containers don't provide.
 [Stroustrup13](#Stroustrup13) §4.4.1 §31.2 §31.4, [Sutter05](#Sutter05) §76